launchdarkly/hello-python-ai/openai/README.md

 ## Build instructions

 1. Set the environment variable `LAUNCHDARKLY_SDK_KEY` to your LaunchDarkly SDK key.
-If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `LAUNCHDARKLY_AI_CONFIG_KEY` to the flag key; otherwise, a boolean flag of `sample-ai-config` will be assumed.
+If there is an existing an AI Config in your LaunchDarkly project that you want to evaluate, set `LAUNCHDARKLY_AI_CONFIG_KEY` to the flag key; otherwise, an AI Config of `sample-ai-config` will be assumed.

    ```bash
    export LAUNCHDARKLY_SDK_KEY="1234567890abcdef"